-• By identifying specific areas of need, our HLTAs and TAs provide specific programmes to support children.
-These include, but are not limited to, SALT (Speech and Language), NELI (Early Language Intervention), BRP (Better Reading Partners), Number Sense and Success@Arithmetic (Maths), Race2English (EAL).
-These programmes have demonstrated great accelerated progress for those identified pupils.

-• By providing support for those children with SEND and/or EHCPs to remain in school during lockdowns, through 1:1 adult support, provision of individual timetables to meet specific needs and work with Golden Hill Short Stay School to provide outreach support or referred placement provision.
-Our links with partner agencies, such as Golden Hill SSS, have allowed us to give great support to our most vulnerable pupils and have been commended.
+- By identifying specific areas of need, our HLTAs and TAs provide specific programmes to support children.
+These include, but are not limited to, SALT (Speech and Language), NELI (Early Language Intervention) & Race2English (EAL).
+These programmes have demonstrated great accelerated progress for those identified pupils. - By providing support for those children with SEND and/or EHCPs to remain in school through 1:1 adult support, provision of individual timetables to meet specific needs and work with Golden Hill Short Stay School to provide outreach support or referred placement provision.
+Our links with partner agencies, such as Golden Hill SSS, have allowed us to give great support to our most vulnerable pupils and have been commended. - The appointment of a well-qualified and highly-experienced Family Support Worker (FSW) has helped many of our specific pupils and/or identified families to get the targeted support that they deserve.
+She has been able to complete EHAs, attend TAF meetings, schedule support and meet with families on top of work within school each day.